airbytehq/airbyte/docs/integrations/destinations/postgres.md

   is `JSONB`.

-## Tutorials <if applicable>
+## Tutorials
-Now that you have set up the <connector name> destination connector, check out the following <connector name> tutorials:
+Now that you have set up the Postgres destination connector, check out the following tutorials:

 * [Migrate from mysql to postgres](https://airbyte.com/tutorials/migrate-from-mysql-to-postgresql)
 * [Postgres replication](https://airbyte.com/tutorials/postgres-replication)